turingschool/mod-0-curriculum/front-end/functions.md

 <div class="s-card">
   <h3>Practice: Define and Call a Function</h3>
   <p><em>Referring to the lesson and your notes is encouraged, but for your learning's sake, do not copy-and-paste!</em></p>
-  <p>In a replit file or a file in Atom, define a function named <code>printGreeting</code>.
+  <p>In a replit file or a file in VS Code, define a function named <code>printGreeting</code>.
 Inside the code block, write a <code>console.log</code> statement that prints a friendly greeting.
 Then, call the function.</p>
   <p>Run the code.
 You should see the <code>console.log</code> statement in your console.</p>
 </div>
 <br>